isthereagametoday/is-there-a-cubs-game/README.md

   - Obvs. get an actual schedule and put it in the server.js where the array lives.
   - Look into the csv to json build tools I saw just so I don't spend a bunch of time converting the dates.
   - Does milligram's grid suck?
 Really?
 Because it might.
 I'm having to explicitly include a bunch of classes that I really feel I shouldn't.
 So look into FBG or something just for the grid.
 Is that all I'm using it for?
-  - Its lack of DRY because it's vanilla and not sass is enough on my nerves I think.
+  - Milligram's lack of DRY because it's vanilla and not sass is enough on my nerves I think.
 I'm loading node-sass for a reason.
   - This.
 Is.
 Responsive.
 But.
 Not.
 Pretty.
 The text has got this crazy wide gutter on mobile that looks weird.
   - After I get webpack, add an autoprefixer.
 This is too simple to break because I'm in love with flexbox.
   - The about page should actually have stuff in it.